 With a contract SBA CAPLine, before any advances are made, your lender will need to make sure the contract has been formally assigned to them.
 They’ll document this by taking a UCC filing on the contract.
 Once the contract has been assigned, you can receive advances as needed to pay for costs associated with fulfilling the contract.

 3. Builder SBA Line of Credit Funds Access

-With a builder SBA CAPLine, you’ll receive advances as the construction project is completed and improvements are made to the property.
-Before an advance is approved, your lender will get certification from an inspector, architect or appraiser that construction was complete as planned and that the percent complete supports the amount requested.
+With a builder SBA CAPLine, you’ll receive advances as the construction project is completed, and improvements are made to the property.
+Before an advance is approved, your lender will get certification from an inspector, architect, or appraiser that construction was completed as planned and that the percent complete supports the amount requested.

 4. Working Capital SBA Line of Credit Funds Access

-With a working capital CAPLine, you’ll likely be allowed to request advances up to a specified percentage of the accounts receivable and inventory taken as collateral.
-To do this, your lender may require you to submit a borrowing base certificate using a form they provide before they’ll give you a draw.
-This is essentially a “formula” that shows that you have enough collateral to cover the amount you want to borrow.
+With a working capital CAPLine, you’ll likely be allowed to request advances up to a specified percentage of the accounts receivable and inventory used as collateral.
+To do this, your lender may require you to submit a borrowing base certificate using a form they provide before they give you a draw.
+This is essentially a formula that shows that you have enough collateral to cover the amount you want to borrow.

 If the borrowing base formula shows that you have enough collateral, then you can receive advances up to the amount that’s available for you to borrow.
 If you don’t have enough collateral to cover the amount you already have outstanding, then you’ll need to make a payment equal to the overage.
 This makes monitoring how you use the SBA line of credit very important.